maobubu/Cpp-Primer/ch02/README.md

 `global_int` is global variable, so the value is zero.
 `local_int` is a local variable which is uninitialized, so it has a undefined value.
 `local_str` is also a local variable which is uninitialized, but it has a value that is defined by the class.
 So it is empty string.
-:warning:**PS: please read P44 in the English version, P40 in Chinese version to get more.
+:warning::bangbang:**PS: please read P44 in the English version, P40 in Chinese version to get more.
-The note: Uninitialized objects of built-in type defined inside a function body have a undefined value. *Objects of class type that we do not explicitly inititalize have a value that is defined by class.* **:warning:
+The note: Uninitialized objects of built-in type defined inside a function body have a undefined value. *Objects of class type that we do not explicitly inititalize have a value that is defined by class.* **:bangbang::warning:

 ## Exercise 2.11
 > Explain whether each of the following is a declaration or a